egikander/tools/rabbitmq/README.md

 # Scripts for monitoring RabbitMQ queues (*nix)

-1. *rabbitstatus* - bash script updates every 2 seconds and displays the following information:
+ **rabbitstatus** - bash script updates every 2 seconds and displays the following information:

-- [1] Queue name
+ - Queue name
-- [2] Number of processing messages
+ - Number of processing messages
-- [3] Number of messages ready for processing
+ - Number of messages ready for processing
-- [4] Total number of messages
+ - Total number of messages
-- [5] Durability of queue
+ - Durability of queue
-- [6] The queue is temporary or not
+ - The queue is temporary or not
-- [7] Number of consumers
+ - Number of consumers

 *Usage:*